DSCI-310-2025/dsci-310-group-16/bike_analysis.md

 ### Introduction

-Bike-sharing systems are a growing compotonent of urban design (Winters, 2020), providing an eco-friendly, convenient, and healthy alternative to traditional transient or driving.
+Bike-sharing systems are a growing component of urban design (Winters, 2020), providing an eco-friendly, convenient, and healthy alternative to traditional transient or driving.
 Building understanding around the factors that drive bike-share demand can help urban designers improve